Accommodation: Yarra Glen Apartments

 The bed was comfortable, and huge.
 It could probably fit 6 of me in there!

 Check out the closet space!
 Heaps of room to store belongings.
-Max finally got a decent portion of cupboard space!
+Paul finally got a decent portion of cupboard space!

 Here’s the balcony attached to the bedroom, with 2 sets of table and chairs.